-The Problem With Married Filing Separately For IBR Or PAYE
+The Problem With Married Filing Separately For IBR, PAYE, or SAVE

 There are two big issues to consider with this approach.
 First, this doesn't apply to the Revised Pay As You Earn Repayment Plan (RePAYE).
 With RePAYE, no matter how you file your taxes, the married joint AGI is what is taken into consideration.